ScrapeLife/Scrapelife/Readme.md

 Random states are set as 123 in the notebook

 Disclaimer: The assignment called for us to pull the top 100 most forked repos.
-Our intial investigation showed that the majority of the top 100 was all java based repos.
-In order to improve our model to work with other languages, we decided to use the top 120 repos of the four languages:(Python, Java, javaScript, Php).
+Our intial investigation showed that the majority of the top 100 were a large majority JavaScript.
+To provide diversity to our model, we used the top 120 repos of the four languages:(Python, Java, JavaScript, PHP).

 **Acquire:**
-Using github's API and beautiful soup to scrape the top 130 repos of four different languages (Python, Java, javaScript, Php).
+Using github's API, we scraped the top 130 repos of the four most popular languages (Python, Java, javaScript, Php).

 **Prep:**
 Prepared our data with beautiful soup and regex commands to remove excess noise.